krixik-ai/krixik-docs/docs/system/file_system/show_tree_method.md

 # now process some files through the pipeline

-process_output_1 = pipeline_1.process(local_file_path="../../data/input/Frankenstein.txt", # the initial local filepath where the input JSON file is stored
+process_output_1 = pipeline_1.process(local_file_path="../../../data/input/Frankenstein partial.txt", # the initial local filepath where the input JSON file is stored
                                       expire_time=60 * 30,  # process data will be deleted from the Krixik system in 30 minutes
                                       wait_for_process=True,  # do not wait for process to complete before returning IDE control to user verbose=False,  # do not display process update printouts upon running code symbolic_directory_path="/lit/novels/19th-century",
                                       file_name="Frankenstein.txt")

-process_output_2 = pipeline_1.process(local_file_path="../../data/input/Pride and Prejudice.txt", # the initial local filepath where the input JSON file is stored
+process_output_2 = pipeline_1.process(local_file_path="../../../data/input/Pride and Prejudice partial.txt", # the initial local filepath where the input JSON file is stored
                                       expire_time=60 * 30,  # process data will be deleted from the Krixik system in 30 minutes
                                       wait_for_process=True,  # do not wait for process to complete before returning IDE control to user verbose=False,  # do not display process update printouts upon running code symbolic_directory_path="/lit/novels/19th-century",
                                       file_name="Pride and Prejudice.txt")

-process_output_3 = pipeline_1.process(local_file_path="../../data/input/Moby Dick.txt", # the initial local filepath where the input JSON file is stored
+process_output_3 = pipeline_1.process(local_file_path="../../../data/input/Moby Dick partial.txt", # the initial local filepath where the input JSON file is stored
                                       expire_time=60 * 30,  # process data will be deleted from the Krixik system in 30 minutes
                                       wait_for_process=True,  # do not wait for process to complete before returning IDE control to user verbose=False,  # do not display process update printouts upon running code symbolic_directory_path="/lit/novels/19th-century/adventure",
                                       file_name="Moby Dick.txt")

-process_output_4 = pipeline_1.process(local_file_path="../../data/input/Little Women.txt", # the initial local filepath where the input JSON file is stored
+process_output_4 = pipeline_1.process(local_file_path="../../../data/input/Little Women partial.txt", # the initial local filepath where the input JSON file is stored
                                       expire_time=60 * 30,  # process data will be deleted from the Krixik system in 30 minutes
                                       wait_for_process=True,  # do not wait for process to complete before returning IDE control to user verbose=False,  # do not display process update printouts upon running code